mikeal/r2/README.md

 A lot has changed since 2010 and I've decided to re-think what a simple HTTP client library should look like.

-This new library, `r2`, is a completely new approach from request.
+This new library, `r2`, is a completely new approach from `request`.

 * Rather than being built on top of the Node.js Core HTTP library and shimmed for the Browser, `r2` is built on top of the browser's